jur/smp86xxsdk/README.md

 data.
 These will be copied ot the local web server /var/www and dowanloaded from the DMA-2500 to /usb/usb0/video.
 It can be tested with:
 * cd smp86xxsdk
-* make TESTPRG=playrawmp4 USELOCALLIBS=yes YOUTUBEID=HXOaeE6IMWA run
+* make TESTPRG=playrawmp4 USELOCALLIBS=no YOUTUBEID=HXOaeE6IMWA run
 * cd ..

 The sound is sometime not working.
 To ensure that will work you should play a mp4 file in the DMA-2500 using the offical software before running the test.
+Audio is disabled by default in the file samples/playrawmp4/playrawmp4.c.
+You need to to define PLAY_AUDIO to enable it.

 # Licence
 The library and the header files are GNU LGPL.